-The scheme is supported by opportunities to study abroad in one of our partner universities.
+The scheme is supported by opportunities to study abroad in one of our partner universities. where available on your course.
 If you are doing a work placement as part of your course, you may have the option to work abroad.
 This experience is highly valuable for your employability skills and personal development.